Rev. Norman Copeland, Chair

 Betty Hung, Esq.

-Founder and President at The Wall Las Memorias
+Founder and President, The Wall Las Memorias Project

-Richard is the founder and executive director of The Walks Las Memorias Project, which is dedicated to promoting wellness and illness prevention among the Latino populations.
-He is an advocate for HIV/AIDS education and prevention, while being sensitive to different spiritual and religious beliefs.
-His dedication to fight for social and health justice empowers the community and landed him many awards for his work toward a better future for Latinos.
+Mr. Zaldivar is the founder and executive director of The Wall Las Memorias Project, which is dedicated to promoting wellness and illness prevention among the Latino populations affected by HIV/AIDS.
+He is an energetic advocate for HIV/AIDS education and prevention, but remains sensitive to all spiritual and religious beliefs.
+His dedication to the fight for social and health justice empowers the community in East Los Angeles and throughout the city.
+He has received wide recognition for his work toward a better, healthier future for all Latinos.

 Rev. Sarah Halverson-Cano

-Reverend Halverson-Cano is the Senior Pastor at Fairview Community Church in Orange County.
-She is an advocate for LGBTQ, low-wage workers, immigrant rights, and the interfaith community.
-She has received awards and recognition throughout Orange County and Los Angeles for her work with Orange County Labor Federation, Los Angeles Chapter of Council for American Islamic Relations, and the Orange County Human Relations Committee.
+Rev. Halverson-Cano is the senior pastor at Fairview Community Church in Costa Mesa, Orange County.
+She has been a longtime advocate for the rights of LGBTQ people, low-wage workers, and immigrants.
+She works tirelessly to build bridges among different faiths, and she has been recognized throughout Los Angeles and Orange Counties for her work with the Orange County Labor Federation, the Los Angeles chapter of the Council for American-Islamic Relations, and the Orange County Human Relations Committee.